 Window well drain | $1,000–$2,500 |

-Exterior French drains cost around $20 to $90 per linear foot, but you may pay up to $150 per linear foot for complex installs.
-Location is a factor for French drains—for example, surface drains in yards and other easy-to-access cost far less than excavating the base of a foundation and adding a sump pump.
+Exterior French drains cost an average of $10 to $50 per linear foot, with complex installations costing up to $100 per linear foot.
+Location is a factor for French drains—for example, surface drains in yards and other easy-to-access areas cost far less than excavating the base of a foundation and adding a sump pump.
 There are also different types of French drains to account for specific terrain challenges.

 Type of French Drain | Cost per Linear Foot |